+The INOU was founded in 1987 and now comprises over 190 local centres, community based organisations, branches of unemployed people and other groups throughout the country.
 The section below lists, by county the INOU Affiliated organisations that provide welfare rights/welfare to work services.
 These affiliates are also listed on the INOU website: www.inou/affiliates/

-If your organisation or group would like information about becoming affiliated to the INOU please contact us: Telephone: (01) 856 0088 or Email: info@inou.ie
+If your organisation or group would like information about becoming affiliated to the INOU please contact us: Tel: (01) 8560088 or Email: info@inou.ie